-This report, "Winning the Information War: Techniques and Counter-Strategies in Russian Propaganda," is produced under the auspices of the Center for European Policy Analysis' (CEPA) Information Warfare Initiative.
-Co-authored by CEPA Senior Vice President Edward Lucas and Legatum Institute Senior Fellow Peter Pomerantsev, it is part of an ongoing effort at CEPA to monitor, collate, analyze, rebut and expose Russian propaganda in the countries of Central and Eastern Europe (CEE).
+This updated report, "Winning the Information War Redux" follows an earlier one published in July 2016.1 Both were produced under the auspices of the Center for European Policy Analysis' (CEPA) StratCom Program.
+Co-authored by CEPA Senior Vice President Edward Lucas and Peter Pomerantsev, it is part of an ongoing effort at CEPA to monitor, collate, analyze, rebut and expose Russian propaganda in the countries of Central and Eastern Europe (CEE).

 Previous publications in this series provided an analytical foundation for evaluating the methods and aims of Russian propaganda.
 This report extends that research, examining how Russian propaganda is being employed across the CEE region, the perils it presents and actionable counter-strategies for addressing it.
 In preparing this report, the authors conducted an extended assessment of the existing record of Russian, English and Baltic language literature on the subject of information warfare.
 They solicited written inputs from, and conducted interviews with, members of the scholarly, academic and expert community who are investigating specific dimensions of Russia's "new" propaganda.
 Additionally, the authors solicited written and conceptual inputs through practitioner workshops with CEE media specialist, area experts and journalists - individuals who are on the frontlines of the Western response to Russian disinformation campaigns.